amentumspace/atmosphere_api_validation/validation_goce_mission/README.md

 GOCE's instruments also provided the world with valuable insights into the density and winds of the atmosphere.

-The following study validates the NRLMSISE-00 model and the Amentum API by comparing results of API calls with experimental data obtained during the GOCE mission.
+The following study validates the NRLMSISE-00 and JB2008 endpoints of the Amentum API by comparing results of API calls with experimental data obtained during the GOCE mission.

 More information on the mission can be found [here](https://earth.esa.int/web/guest/missions/esa-eo-missions/goce/mission-summary).